frozenproof/nckh2_real_2.0/README.md

 -> Function receiving data and call the post function inside API

--> Post function redirect to the Transaction crafting
+-> Post function redirect to the files uploading:

+    + Upload multiple files at once to IPFS with Pinata API

+    + Receive IPFS hash address

+    + Copy the original files to new folder with new name "originalname-&&-IPFS hash" using bash script

 -> Preparing data: